 - AIM Adventure online basic wilderness first aid course (online)

 I love this organization because they make first aid training so much fun.
-Basically, they come up with all sorts of drills where you get to test your first aid skills.
-Mostly they cater towards lifeguards, but the skills you practice are practical for many situations.
+They come up with all sorts of drills where you get to test your first aid skills.
+Mainly they cater towards lifeguards, but the skills you practice are practical for many situations.
 They even organize a competition every two years called the Lifesaving World Championships.

 For example, in one drill run by a Canadian Lifesaving Club, you had to find a cell phone hidden on the victim (amongst other tasks to save the victim).

 You can find the International Lifesaving Club website here.

 Usually, EMT training is thought of something as just for healthcare workers and people who want paid paramedic careers.
 But EMT training is a great way to take your first aid skills to the next level.

 What I love about EMT training is that they really stress mental preparedness.
 You have to be mentally prepared to act quickly and stabilize the patient.

 There are many places to take paid EMT training courses.
 I’ve listed some free EMT training and more affordable options here.

 - Community colleges (you might be able to sit in on classes for free)

 - Volunteer rescue squads will train you for free